AxtonGrams/terraform-provider-wiz/docs/resources/control.md

 - `name` (String) Name of the Control.
 - `query` (String) The query that the control runs.
 - `scope_query` (String) The query that represents the control's scope.
-- `security_sub_categories` (List of String) List of security sub-categories IDs.
-If unsure, use 'wsct-id-8', which is '1 Custom Controls'.
 - `severity` (String) Severity that will be set for this control.
     - Allowed values:
         - INFORMATIONAL